Helping millions of people navigate the world of technology.

 To reset network settings on Windows 11:

-Step 1: Press Windows key + I to launch the Settings app.
-Navigate to the Network & internet tab and click on Advanced network settings.
+Step 1: Press the Windows key + I to open the Settings app.
+Then, go to Network & internet > Advanced network settings > Network reset.

-Step 3: Click the Reset now button next to Network reset.
+Step 2: Click on Reset now next to Network reset.

 Your PC will restart and revert to the default network settings.
 Following this, the issue will no longer bother you.